Please provide your zip code to see plans in your area.

 The Inflation Reduction Act, which was enacted in 2022, is making significant improvements to Medicare Part D coverage, with changes that began to phase in as of 2023.
 Some Part D enrollees have lower drug costs, and all Part D enrollees are now eligible for zero-cost vaccines.

 All prescription drug coverage for Medicare beneficiaries is provided by private insurance companies, as Medicare A and B (ie, Original Medicare) don’t cover most outpatient prescriptions (the exception is infusion drugs provided in a doctor’s office or via medical hardware like an insulin pump; those medications are covered under Part B).

 Most Medicare Advantage plans do include prescription drug coverage (89% do so for 2023).
 If you’re enrolled in a Medicare Savings Account (MSA) plan or Private Fee-for-Service (PFFS) plan that doesn’t include Part D coverage, you have the option to enroll in a stand-alone Part D plan to supplement your coverage.
 Otherwise, Medicare Advantage enrollees who want prescription drug benefits need to enroll in a Medicare Advantage plan that has integrated Part D coverage.

 People with Original Medicare can choose from among any of the available stand-alone Part D plans (PDPs) in their area.
 Some Medicare beneficiaries have drug coverage from a current or former employer, and thus do not need to enroll in Part D.

-The first opportunity for enrollment is when you’re initially eligible for Medicare – during the seven-month period beginning three months before your 65th birthday.
-If you enrolled in Medicare due to a disability, you may enroll during a six-month window beginning three months prior to your 25th month of disability.
+The first opportunity for Medicare Part D enrollment is when you’re initially eligible for Medicare – during the seven-month period beginning three months before the month you turn 65.

 After you’ve chosen from the various PDP offerings, you can enroll by: